 But, like he goes onto conclude, things ARE changing.
 People are waking up, throwing off all types of illusions, lies, and controls, and are reclaiming their space and power.
 This is happening on many levels simultaneously like a wild cacophony of awakening but when it comes down to us, the individual, part of our personal empowerment rite of passage is to own our inherent beauty and radiance.

 This really stuck with me.
-The more I considered it and looked around for examples, including looking at myself, the more I saw how true this is.
+The more I considered it and looked around, including at myself, the more I saw how true this is.
 When we feel badly about ourselves we hide.
-We do this through toning ourselves down, hiding our bodies in our clothes, slumping our body language, and sometimes putting on weight.
+We do this through toning ourselves down, hiding our bodies in our clothes, slumping our body language, sometimes putting on weight, and just generally dulling our shine.

 But the opposite is just as true.
 Whether you feel great about yourself already or not, when you do things to celebrate yourself, you raise yourself up.
 In doing this, you give yourself permission to BE YOU — both the physical expression of your beauty as well as the POWER that’s within the elevated space your beauty inhabits and raises you to.
 You are saying to all the conditioning telling you to be small, insecure and afraid – I AM NOT YOU.

-But because the collective conditioning to not only feel insecure but IDENTIFY as the insecurity goes so deep in each of us, we have to start where we are and bloom, not push.
-What would a deliberate yet graceful next step for you look like?
+But because the collective conditioning to feel insecure goes so deep in each of us, we have to start where we are and bloom, not push.
+Deliberate yet graceful next steps could be…

-• Realizing that the so-called extra weight you’ve been stressing about is actually sexy and fabulous.
+• See that the so-called extra weight you’ve been stressing about is actually sexy and fabulous.

-• Clearing out a closet of old clothes and leaving only what feels fantastic to put on.
+• Clear old clothes out of your closet and leave only what feels fantastic to put on.

-• Switching from glasses to contacts to let yourself be seen.
+• Switch from glasses to contacts to let yourself be seen.

-• Taking 5-10 minutes in the morning to put makeup on.
+• Take 5-10 minutes in the morning to pamper, stretch, adorn, and appreciate yourself.

 Although it may not seem like it, these are actions of a revolutionary.
 Someone who wants to feel free to be themselves – to shine, to inhabit the space they do, to feel expressed.
 Healing can be thought of many ways, but healing at the level of self often looks like throwing off layer upon layer of conditioning that’s had you identifying with insecurity and instead filling up that space with the beauty of your being, inside and out.